yhs0602/CraftGround/docs/headless.md

 ```shell
 vglrun /opt/VirtualGL/bin/glxspheres64
 ```
-Now it will say something as OpenGL Renderer: NVIDIA GeForce RTX 3090/PCIe/SSE2
+Now it will say something like `OpenGL Renderer: NVIDIA GeForce RTX 3090/PCIe/SSE2`.

 ## Prevent FPS drop to 1
 You may have to disable PDMS and screen saver to prevent FPS drop to 1.
 First, backup your current settings.